ROCm/rocm-install-on-linux/docs/tutorial/install-overview.rst

 If you're new to ROCm, we recommend using the :ref:`rocm-install-quick` guide.

 .. note::
-    If you're using the Radeon GPU with graphical applications, refer to the `Radeon installation instructions <https://rocm.docs.amd.com/projects/radeon/en/latest/docs/install/install-radeon.html>`_.
+    If you're using a Radeon GPU, refer to the
+    `Radeon installation instructions <https://rocm.docs.amd.com/projects/radeon/en/latest/docs/install/install-radeon.html>`_.

 Package manager versus AMDGPU installer